dh-anna/Social_Graph_Final_Project/README.md

   - High-popularity actors are significantly more likely to continue working with high-popularity directors, but low popularity actors can work with high popularity directors too, we could not identify a lock-in-effect

 ### Conclusion:
-- In the artist–director graph, we identified 30 communities, but we found no correlation between the community structure and any observable features such as genre, time range, production company, or the sentiment of the movies.
+- In the actor–director graph, we identified 30 communities, but we found no correlation between the community structure and any observable features such as genre, time range, production company, or the sentiment of the movies.
 This may be due to unobserved factors, such as the packaging phenomena from talent agencies, for which no data were available.

 - We also found no correlation between actors’ popularity and the sentiment of the movies in which they appeared.